 Friendliness of the Customer Service

-There were three receptionists appearing not to be so busy when we got into the lounge, no queue at all.
+three receptionists were appearing not to be so busy when we got into the lounge, no queue at all.
 There were many seated visitors in the lounge but we noticed quickly that there were still a few vacant seats.
-We were welcomed by a lady receptionist who at first painted a smile into her face but upon learning that we are entering by Priority Pass, the staff expressed openly a disappointment.
+We were welcomed by a lady receptionist who at first painted a smile on her face but upon learning that we are entering by Priority Pass, the staff expressed openly a disappointment.
 She told us that she can't admit us telling that the lounge is busy at that time and they are prioritizing clients from their airline partners over Priority Pass members.
-We told that it took us really much effort just to reach the portals of this lounge by telling that we came far away from Gate A31 just to reach this lounge, needing even to pass the security control.
+We told that it took us much effort just to reach the portals of this lounge by telling that we came far away from Gate A31 just to reach this lounge, needing even to pass the security control.
 She insisted that she can not let us in and suggested that we go to the other lounge with her tensed voice and facial expression.
 Taking into account that we noticed there were still a few available seats, we convinced her by explaining that we are running out of time, so we intend to stay a maximum of less than an hour.
 Finally, the lady staff said, I'm letting you in but this is beyond my capacity.

-An interesting fact is that the lounge was not becoming crowded at all but after our entrance more and more vacant seats appeared.
-For some reasons, the lounge didn't just want to have Priority Pass members.
+An interesting fact is that the lounge was not becoming crowded at all but after our entrance, more and more vacant seats appeared.
+For some reason, the lounge didn't just want to have Priority Pass members.

-In the other hand, the kitchen staffs were so friendly.
-They cleaned up the tables really quickly and made sure all the times that drinks and foods are refilled quickly as needed.
+On the other hand, the kitchen staffs were so friendly.
+They cleaned up the tables quickly and made sure all the times that drinks and foods are refilled quickly as needed.

 The Easiness to Reach the Lounge

-The lounge is really easy to find after you pass the security of the Hall B. After passing security, just follow the sign, business lounges while shortly after it followed by directional signs leading to B9-15 and B28-31.
-You will find Goldair Handling CIP Lounge opposite of the Gate B13.
+The lounge is really easy to find after you pass the security of Hall B. After passing security, just follow the sign, business lounges while shortly after it is followed by directional signs leading to B9-15 and B28-31.
+You will find Goldair Handling CIP Lounge opposite Gate B13.